aiigo-io/web/README.md

 ## Project Configuration

-- The application is configured with `"homepage": "/web"` in package.json to ensure correct asset paths when hosted at `https://computing-io.github.io/web/`
+- The application is configured with `"homepage": "/"` in package.json to ensure correct asset paths
 - The GitHub Actions workflow is defined in `.github/workflows/deploy.yml`

 ## Contributing